CARE-SM/beaconAPI4CARESM/README.md

 ```

-This beacon-API4CARE-SM is already deployed at [FAIR-in-a-box](https://github.com/ejp-rd-vp/FiaB) (Fiab) interface.
+This beacon-API4CARE-SM is already deployed at [FAIR-in-a-box](https://github.com/ejp-rd-vp/FiaB) (Fiab) interface, combined with all CARE-SM related requirements to make perform data discoverability for your patient registries.